-If an accident, injury or illness occurs in the course of your employment, you are covered by The University’s Workers' Compensation Insurance.
-This is a no fault insurance and irrespective of why you were injured, provided it was through part of your work activities, you can be assisted with your medical treatment by the insurance.
-If injured you must complete and submit an Online Incident/Hazard Report (information available from this link ) within 24 hours of the injury occurring.
+If an accident, injury or illness occurs at work, your medical treatment is covered by the University's Workers Compensation Insurance.
+This is a no fault insurance cover and it does not matter why you were injured, provided it was part of your work activities.

-If medical treatment is required, or you lose any time from work, you must obtain a WorkCover Medical Certificate from your treating doctor, and you are eligible to lodge a claim for workers' compensation.
-A WorkCover Medical Certificate must be forwarded to the Workers' Compensation Coordintor as soon as practicable after it has been issued.
-If possible, ask your doctor to have a copy faxed through to the Health & Safety Team so we can start work on your claim.
+If medical treatment is required, or you lose any time from work, you must get a WorkCover Medical Certificate from your treating doctor.
+This certificate must be forwarded to the Safety Officer that looks after workers compensation as soon as practicable after it has been issued.
+If possible, ask your doctor to have a copy faxed through to the Health and Safety Team.

-The University Health Service have specific skills and experience in managing workers' compensation injuries, however, staff members retain the right to choose their own treating doctor.
+The doctors at the medical centres on campus have specific skills and experience in managing workers compensation injuries, however, you can choose your own treating doctor.

-The University's workers' compensation insurer is Employers Mutual Limited and their contact phone number is 02 4969 0200.
-The University's policy number is W85133016.
+Our workers compensation insurer is Employers Mutual Limited, policy number is W85133016.